ShenLeixian/ShenLeixian1111/_pages/include/award.md

 -	Innovation Pioneer of NJUPT (Only ten in NJUPT).
 2019
 -	NIIT Corporate Scholarship of NJUPT.
 2019
 -	Hengtong Optoelectronics Scholarship of NJUPT.
 2018
--	China National Inspirational Scholarship.
+-	China National Scholarship for Encouragement.
 2018
 -	Outstanding Youth Volunteer Pioneer of NJUPT.
 2018
 -	Best Student Model of NJUPT.
 2017, 2018, 2019
 -	First-Class Outstanding Student Scholarship of NJUPT.
 2017, 2018, 2019